Peter MacDonald

-Home Design Consultancy TARTAN HISTORY Research BUY TARTAN Links
+Home Design Consultancy TARTAN HISTORY Research BUY TARTAN LINKS

 Tartan Research

 Below are links to a number of research articles that I hope will enable those with a deeper interest in the history of tartan to read into areas of the subject in greater detail.
 The articles, which are copyright, are my own work/opinion and other may differ in their interpretation of particular facts.
-My observations and conclusions are based on over 25 years of study and are as logical and accurate in light of present knowledge.
+My observations and conclusions are based on over 35 years of study and are as logical and accurate in light of present knowledge.

 GENERAL ARTICLES